CNAG-Biomedical-Informatics/cbicall/README.md

     * >= 8 GB RAM.
     * >= 4 CPU cores (Intel i7 or Xeon preferred).
     * >= 250 GB HDD space.
-    * Perl >= 5.36 and required CPAN modules (install via C<cpanm --notest --installdeps .>).
+    * Python 3
     * Java 8 (install via C<sudo apt install openjdk-8-jdk>).
     * Snakemake (install via C<pip3 install -r requirements.txt>).

-Perl scripts in CBICall use minimal RAM (~2% of a 16 GB system).
+Python's scripts in CBICall use minimal RAM (~2% of a 16 GB system).
 Genome mapping with BWA benefits from higher memory but lacks built-in RAM limits.
 Its usage depends on thread count and reference size.
 To constrain BWA's memory, external tools like shell `ulimit` are required.
 In contrast, GATK and Picard default to 8 GB RAM, adjustable via the configuration file.

 Parallel execution is supported but does not scale linearly.
 Optimal performance is achieved using ~ 4 threads per task.
 For example, with 12 cores, running 3 tasks in parallel with 4 cores each is typically more efficient than one task with all 12 cores.
 See example in figure below: